YaseenAlk/mechanical_turk/README.md

 ...more stuff about constructors/qualification/image bank/exporting data/scaled and unscaled images here...

-# Qualification
+# Qualification (Qualification.java)

+Qualification extends TurkApplet.
+This is so that the Qualification class can implement `setUrl()` `init()` `getBoxCoords` `getQueries`  This essentially allows Qualification to run as the turkApplet with just an additional test.

-Qualification is based on a scoring system out of 26
+Qualification is based on a scoring system out of 26.

-Currently 16 out of 26 points, or 60%, is required to qualify
+Currently 16 out of 26 points, or 60%, is required to qualify.

-1 point is awarded for a correct bounding box, and 1 point for a correct "key word" from their query
+1 point is awarded for a correct bounding box, and 1 point for a correct "key word" from their query.
+Both values can be modified using the `qualScore` variable.

+All user bounding boxes and queries are called from `qualCoord()` using `getBoxCoords` and `getQueries`

-All of these ground truth values and key words are stored, and need to be manually modified in their respective methods if the image is changed.
+All of these ground truth values and key words are stored within `qualCoord()`, and need to be manually modified in their respective methods if the image is changed.
+This can be done within `init()` and this is currently done through only a web address.
+Two coordinates need to be entered and need to be diagnol from each other.
+The query words can be any desired word or number.
+It is recomended that they have a "descriptor", the name of the object , and the location of the object relative to others.

+Because all queries are called from within a list, they are first taken apart into pairs, which are made of two diaganol coordinates.
+Therefore, in order to check all the coordinates, a loop is run for every bounding box pair.
+Every user bounding box is then compared to all ground truth bounding boxes.
+This works the same for the queries where a loop is run for every query and checks with desired key words.

+However, for the user bounding box coordinates and the queries to be checked, they each have their own method `checkCoords(int x1, y1, int x2, int y2, Pair currentC)` and `checkForPossibilities(String query, String[] possibilities)` respectivley.
+The parameters `int x1` , `int y1` , `int x2` , `int y2` are the ground truth coordinates, found diagonaly on the ground truth bounding box. `Pair currentC` is the user's Pair that will be compared with the ground truth coordinates.
+For `checkForPossibilities(String query, String[] possibilities)` , `String query` is the user query for one object, and `String[] possibilities` is the possibilites for an object that it will be checked against.

-# GUI
+# GUI (GUI.java)

 Talk about buttons and multithreadedness here